Superaitor/PhysicsFinalProject/README.md

 In the above output, fun: 0.0801 means that the optimized error found was 0.0801, or a fidelity of 0.9199.  x: array([-203.35351449]) means that the threshold value that returned this error score was -203.35.

 def dual_annealing_threshold_cpp(dist1, dist2):

 The same as dual_annealing_threshold, but runs in C++.
 This makes it more than 3x faster.
 Remember to run g++ -fPIC -shared -o fasterTest.so faster.cpp on your terminal before running this, else it will not work.

+def lab_data_dual_annealing_threshold(sim_upper, sim_lower)

+The same as dual_annealing_threshold, but takes in two 2d arrays of simulations instead, making it possible to take in lab data.
+Assumes the lab data is an array of arrays of time series representing the life cycle of the qubit.
+Example
+threshold = dual_annealing_threshold(upper_sim, lower_sim)
+Where the first parameter is the upper state simulation and the lower state is the other

+def lab_data_dual_annealing_threshold_cpp(sim_upper, sim_lower)

+The same as lab_data_dual_annealing_threshold, so it can take in simulations/lab data, but runs in c++

 def train_random_forest(distribution, spins)